arpit-builds/FullStack-nextjs-MERN-FundRaise/README.md

-# Get Me a Chai – Crowdfunding Platform for Creators
+# Fund-Raise : Crowdfunding Platform for Creators

-Get Me a Chai is a modern crowdfunding platform for creators, enabling fans and followers to support their favorite creators with small payments (“buying a chai”).
+Fund-Raise is a modern crowdfunding platform for creators, enabling fans and followers to support their favorite creators with small payments (“buying a chai”).
 The platform is built using the latest full-stack JavaScript technologies, with robust authentication, secure payments, and a scalable, production-ready deployment setup on a self-managed VPS.

 ---

-## Project Video :-
+## Project Video

 https://github.com/user-attachments/assets/ce9a1e7e-b747-4498-bf8e-0dd7663563e0